Brunhilde Pomsel

 Brunhilde Pomsel (11 January 1911 – 27 January 2017) was a personal secretary to Joseph Goebbels, the Reich Minister of Propaganda of Nazi Germany.
 She started work at the ministry's offices in the Ordenspalais opposite the Reich Chancellery in Berlin in 1942.
 In 2014, aged 103, she gave a series of interviews for a film documentary entitled A German Life.
-She told the interviewer, "It is absolutely not about clearing my conscience" and that "[N]o one believes me now, but I knew nothing".
+She told the interviewer, "It is absolutely not about clearing my conscience" and that "No one believes me now, but I knew nothing".
 The film was released in 2016 when she was 105 years old.

-Biography
+Career

-Pomsel was born in Berlin in 1911.
-Her first two employers were Jews: first, a Jewish-owned clothing store where she worked as an assistant, then Dr. Hugo Goldberg, a lawyer and insurance agent."I obviously didn't tell him that on January 30, 1933, I cheered Hitler at the Brandenburg Gate ...
+Pomsel was born in Berlin on 11 January 1911 and had three siblings.
+Her first two employers were Jews: first, a Jewish-owned clothing store where she worked as an assistant, then Dr. Hugo Goldberg, a lawyer and insurance agent.
+"I obviously didn't tell him that on January 30, 1933, I cheered Hitler at the Brandenburg Gate...
 You can’t do something like that to a poor Jew."

-Later in 1933, she voted for Hitler and joined the Nazi Party.
+She claimed to have been "a stupid and politically disinterested nobody from a simple background" but in 1933, she voted for Hitler and joined the Nazi Party.
 She got a job in the news department of the government radio station.
-On the recommendation of a friend, she was transferred to the Reich Ministry of Public Enlightenment and Propaganda in 1942, where she worked under Joseph Goebbels as a stenographer until the end of the war.
+On the recommendation of a Nazi friend, she was transferred to the Reich Ministry of Public Enlightenment and Propaganda in 1942, where she worked under Joseph Goebbels as a stenographer until the end of the war.
+Goebbels’s office at the Ordenspalais was opposite Hitler's Reich Chancellery.

 According to Kate Connolly in the Guardian, she was more than just a secretary/stenographer; her tasks included "massaging downwards statistics about fallen soldiers, as well as exaggerating the number of rapes of German women by the Red Army".
+Pomsel herself explained that "the news that we received in the offices of Red Army atrocities was always multiplied.
+If three women were raped we would make it ten.
+Everything was exaggerated - in order to strengthen deterrent effect and the German peoples will to hold out".

+Imprisonment

-At the end of the war in 1945, Pomsel was imprisoned by the Soviet NKVD until 1950 in three different concentration camps, Buchenwald, Hohenschönhausen and Sachsenhausen.
+At the end of the war in 1945, Pomsel hid in the Vorbunker, part of the subterranean bunker complex that housed Hitler and Eva Braun in the final days of the Nazi Germany.
+She was captured and imprisoned by the Soviet NKVD until 1950 in three different concentration camps: Buchenwald, Hohenschönhausen and Sachsenhausen.
 She was released from the NKVD camp in 1950, and escaped from the Soviet-occupied zone to West Germany, where she worked as a secretary with the state broadcaster Südwestfunk in Baden-Baden and then at ARD in Munich until her retirement in 1971.

+Later life

+In 2005, Pomsel visited the Memorial to the Murdered Jews of Europe in Berlin and discovered that her Jewish school friend, Eva Löwenthal, had been sent to Auschwitz in November 1943, where she died.